Nettsu/DrivenByGrass/README.md

 - The default view is now session view
 - Changed colors to match Bitwig more closely, and changed playing clip color to white
 - 'Pan' mode is now used to control the first remote control on each track
+- Arrow buttons move scene bank by five scenes and track bank by one track (instead of the other way around)

 ### Building and Installing the extension